Pages

 And no, Henry Ford did not invent the automobile.

 And technically, Ford didn't invent the assembly line, either.
 That was another early car guy, Ransom E. Olds, who founded Oldsmobile, a brand which was treated as kindly by General Motors as Olds' overall legacy has been.
 The assembly line Olds invented was basically stationary, as workers bustled around it with their specialized parts or tasks.
-What Ford invented was a streamlined version of Olds' assembly line that kept workers stationary while the line moved past them.
+What Ford invented was a streamlined version of Olds' invention that kept workers stationary while the line moved past them.
 With Ford's improvement, work got done even faster and more efficiently - which in turn drastically lowered the price of whatever was being manufactured on the line, from automobiles to refrigerators.

-That whole period of early car manufacturing has come to be called the "Brass Era", and one look at any vehicle from about 1895 to 1920 will show you why: Behold at all that bright, shiny yellowed metal!
+That whole period of early car manufacturing has come to be called the "Brass Era", and one look at any vehicle from about 1895 to 1920 will show you why: Behold all that bright, shiny yellowed metal!
 What an appropriate motif to close out the Gilded Age, before the Great Depression, and before chrome, which actually is easier to maintain.

 His wife's distrust of his products notwithstanding, Ford built a mighty empire that is reflected not just in this notable museum in Seal Cove, but in a far grander edifice in another MDI town named Seal Harbor.